Itangalo/studentmatrix/README.txt

   selected cells in the template, and see if any cells are marked as unlocked or ok.
 Each such cell will be marked as unlocked in the student sheets, unless it was already marked as ok (in which case it will be left untouched).
+* "Degrade selected cells to review status": This will scan the currently selected cells in the template and see if any are marked as ok or review.
+Each such cell will be marked for review in the student sheets, if it was previously marked as ok.
 * "Force student cell colors to selected cells": This will update cell colors in the student sheets to match your selection, regardless of what color they had before.
 Good for marking cells as ok.